MrSfaxiano/AWS-Scalable-WebApp-Terraform/README.md

 terraform apply
 ```

-**Expect roughly 15–20 minutes total** for a full `apply` from scratch — most resources provision in seconds, but Multi-AZ RDS (5–10 min) and CloudFront (10–15 min) are both slow by nature.
+**Expect roughly 15–20 minutes total** for a full `apply` from scratch, most resources provision in seconds, but Multi-AZ RDS (5–10 min) and CloudFront (10–15 min) are both slow by nature.
 Everything else in the stack finishes quickly.

 ## Verifying it actually works